zeroluck/docs/sources/articles/social-login-google.md

     /opt/opendj/bin/ldapmodify -h localhost -p 1389 -D "cn=directory manager" -j ~/.pw -f revert.ldif

-If things go wrong, it can leave the sessions in your browswer in a bad state.
+If things go wrong, it can leave the sessions in your browser in a bad state.
 If things get really weird, remove the cookies in your browser for the hostname of your Gluu Server.